PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 >
 > <p>&nbsp;</p>
 >
-> 2. cd into the directory where the provided scripts are.
+> 2. cd into the directory that contains the scripts for executing the workflow of this exercise.
 In this case we'll use OpenFOAM-2.4.x.
 >
 >    ~~~
->    zeus-1:*OverlayFS> cd example_OpenFOAM-2.4.x
+>    zeus-1:*-scripts> cd 06_advancedScriptsForPostProcessingWithOverlayFS/example_OpenFOAM-2.4.x
 >    zeus-1:*-2.4.x> ls
 >    ~~~
 >    {: .bash}